Stride-Labs/mainnet/incentivized-testnet/README.md

 Please submit evidence you've completed a task using this [SUBMISSION FORM](https://forms.gle/urhJDEkqfMM9h1367).

 Use your best judgement to determine what constitutes proof you've completed the task (links to transactions/accounts and writeups are best; screenshots are acceptable but not ideal, other forms of evidence are unlikely to earn you rewards).

-Note: You do **NOT** need to make a submission to earn rewards for running validators and relayers.
-We'll

 ### Questions?
 Questions about incentivized testnet are ONLY allowed in the #incentive-tasks channel. **If you ask questions in other channels, you risk losing your incentives.**